singlestore-labs/singlestoredb-dev-image/README.md

 | 7.8                                      | SingleStore Self-Managed 7.8, see changelog for latest version | [changelog](https://docs.singlestore.com/db/v7.8/release-notes/singlestore-memsql/7-8-release-notes/maintenance-release-changelog/) |
 | 7.6                                      | SingleStore Self-Managed 7.6, see changelog for latest version | [changelog](https://docs.singlestore.com/db/v7.6/release-notes/singlestore-memsql/7-6-release-notes/maintenance-release-changelog/) |

-### How to build a custom version of this Docker Image with a specific SingleStore Version?
+### How to build a custom version of this Docker image with a specific SingleStore version?

 The script `/scripts/switch-version.sh` can be used to easily build a custom version of this image.
 The fastest way to do this is using Docker build like so: